Thai lottery: Buying a lottery ticket

-Since last summer's lottery reforms, it has been illegal to inflate ticker-pair prices above the 80 baht threshold.
+Since 2015's lottery reforms, it has been illegal to inflate ticker-pair prices above the 80 baht threshold.
 Though marked-up prices from street vendors are still commonplace, the ongoing crackdown has created significant difficulties to ticket sellers.

 Lottery tickets

 There are two types of Thai lottery tickets.
 The first is the Thai Government Lottery (TGL) ticket.
 The second is the Thai Charity Lottery (TCL) ticket.
 These titles are printed at the upper left of each ticket.
 Aside from the names, the two differ only in their first prize payouts and the amount of tax to be paid on winnings.
 TGL tickets have a first prize of six million baht, a bonus prize of 30 million*, and are taxed at 0.5%.
 TCL tickets have a first prize of three million baht, a bonus prize of 22 million*, and are taxed at 1%.

 Thai lottery tickets, whether TGL or TCL, are pre-printed, include a number of anti-counterfeiting features,.
 Each individual ticket is priced at 80 baht, and the ticket pair at 160 baht.

 Each ticket in a ticket-pair is identical except for: